filmhubhq/filmhubhq.github.io/updates.md

 date: 2018-09-12
 id: product-updates
 ---
-We constantly update our web app - often several times a day.
-Many changes are under the hood, like squishing bugs or udpating our asset cloud processing engine.
-This list here shows and explains new features, and changes most visible to our users.
+We constantly update our tech platform - often several times a day.
+Many changes are under the hood, like squishing bugs or updating our asset processing cloud.
+Here we list the major new features and changes.
 {: .lead}

 ## 2018-09-12